Need a speaker?

 Bleeder, the third book in the “Behind the Mic Mysteries,” is the continuing saga of intrepid radio reporter, Lisa Powers, who covers the trial of the cop shooter from the Dead Air book.
 The story will be a fictionalized version of an actual case I covered during my television crime reporting days and will be “moved on a change of venue” to Prescott.
-I can include details about the lovely mountain town that is my second home.
+I will include details about the lovely mountain town that was my second home for five years.
 Lisa will also cover a domestic violence case, and the podcast is tentatively entitled “Art of the Steal,” about a crime in an art gallery.

-Meanwhile, I now have two audio books for “Fade Out” and “Dead Air,” both available on Audible and Amazon.
-My son, audio production engineer Devon J. Hancock, handled all the editing and mastering duties, as well as adding sound effects and original music.
+I have have two audio books for “Fade Out” and “Dead Air,” both available on Audible and Amazon.
+My son, audio production engineer Devon J. Hancock, handled all the editing and mastering duties, as well as adding sound effects and original music (www.DevonJHancock.com)

 If you like crime fiction mysteries, check out the novella “Deadly Misfire,” by Short on Time Books (www.ShortOnTimeBooks.com), which is available on Amazon.
 It’s the story of a mysterious man who stalks reporter Lisa Powers at a radio convention, and every day ramps up threats against her.
 She and her co-worker/boyfriend Dean Jeffries fear for her life as tensions build on the final night with an awards presentation for which Lisa is in the running with another reporter from New York, who coincidentally looks similar to Lisa.
 Info: https://tinyurl.com/BuyDeadlyMisfire.